- 10+ Guests Price as advertised*

 Approximately 53 miles with 5,100 feet of climbing

 Approximately 31 miles with 4,800 feet of climbing

 Lourdes to Soulor Loop with Col d’Aubisque

 Approximately 65 miles with 7,300 feet of climbing

 Lunch | Social Hour | Dinner

 Today you confront one of the Pyrenees’ legendary mountain passes: the mighty Col du Tourmalet.
 Cruise 12.5 miles along the valley floor following the river to Pierrefitte-Nestalas before climbing gently through the Gorges de Luz.
 With dramatic jagged cliffs above and a lively bubbling stream below, this section of the ride is incredibly picturesque.
-We'll ascend Tourmalet from the Barèges side - the same side the pros approached in 2012 - and where Andy Schleck and Alberto Contador confronted each other in the fog in 2010’s deciding mountaintop finish.
-From here you’ll descend to climb over the Col d’Aspin, just as the pros are in this year's Tour de France, to the town of Saint Lary-Soulan.
+We'll ascend Tourmalet from the Barèges side - the same side the pros approached in 2012 and the finish line for stage 14 this year. - This climb is where Andy Schleck and Alberto Contador confronted each other in the fog in 2010’s deciding mountaintop finish.
+From here you’ll descend to climb over the Col d’Aspin to the town of Saint Lary-Soulan.
 Or, if you still have power in your legs, ride one more climb up the Pla d’Adet, with an 8% average grade over the 6-mile climb, and grades reaching up to 12%.

 Lourdes to St. Lary via Col du Tourmalet & Aspin

 Approximately 65 miles with 9,500 feet of climbing